kghose/Chhobi/Readme.md

 ============
 Tracking file system changes
 --------------------------
+Some observations:
-Changing a file causes the modified date on the parent directory to change, but not in the grandparents etc. For this reason we have to recurse down every directory, but we save time by only going through files in a directory which has changed after our latest trawl.
+1. Changing a file causes the modified date on the parent directory to change, but not in the grandparents etc.
+1. Adding a folder changes the last modified time on the parent folder
+1. The child folder's modified time remains unchanged (e.g. if it was copied over).

+This last point poses a particular problem.
+One elegant tracking algorithm could have been to descend down each directory recursively only looking at directories whose last changed time is less than

+So, if we copy over a folder of photos from 2005 (the present being 2011) into our current photo root the photo root's last modified time changes, but the last modified time of the 2005 folder is still 2005 (or whatever).
+So any algorithm that uses a global "last tracked" time will fail, since this last tracked time will be greater than 2005.

+Requirements:
+1. Importing is a lengthy process so the import should be in a separate thread
+1. The import should detect new and changed files/folders, skipping unchanged ones

+Algorithm:
+1. Start at the photo root and recurse into each child directory
+1. If the directory's last modified time is after the last recurse time OR the directory has not been imported before go through each file in the directory
+1. For each file if the last modified time is after the last recurse time OR the file has not been imported before

 Class inheritance